-When building your following there are two kinds of people that fill follow your page; blind followers and engaged followers.
+When growing your Facebook following there are two kinds of people that fill follow your page; blind followers and engaged followers.

 Blind followers are people that don’t care about your brand.
 They followed your page either on a whim or because they had to in order to enter a contest.
 While having a ton of blind followers can look good on paper, they are essentially useless.
-They skim by your updates without ever looking at them.
+Blind followers skim by your updates without ever looking at them.

 1. Add Facebook Social Plugins To Your Website

-The first thing you have to do to grow your following is let people know where to find you on Facebook.
+The first thing you have to do to increase your Facebook following is let people know where to find you on Facebook.
 The easiest way to do this is by adding Facebook Social Plugins to your website.

 Facebook Social Plugins allow your website visitors to follow your Page right in your website.
 They vary from simple “like” and “share” buttons to more complex plugins.
 You can even embed your Page feed into your website, giving your visitors a preview of the kind of content your Page posts.

 2. Post Engaging Content

 Content is king on Facebook.
-No matter how well you execute everything else on this list, if you don’t post great content, you will not grow an engaged following.
+No matter how well you execute everything else on this list, if you don’t post great content, you will not build an engaged Facebook following.

 Common practice on social media is for 20% of your posts to be promotional.
-The other 80% should provide some value to you followers.
+The other 80% should be focused on providing value to you followers.
 Remember that social media is a two way street.
 If you want something from your followers, you first have to give them something.
-If you consistently give them valuable content, they are much more likely to listen when you do post about your new product or upcoming sale.
+If you consistently give them helpful, valuable content, they are much more likely to listen when you do post about your new product or upcoming sale.